seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 # Report all the statistics and the mutation score for each test class

 ## DataUtilites test classes
+Note that the mutation tool must be ran with the updated DataUtilities within this github repo (due to changes to DataUtilities.java)
 ### `DataUtilitiesCalculateColumnTotalArrayTest`
 Originally this test class had a mutation score of 83.51% which became 92.31%.
 This corrected by adding new test cases and by modifying the original `testCCTANullData` to properly catch null data being passed.
 New test cases were: